Metropolis International: Travel publishing

-Since its foundation in 1994, Metropolis International has published For Less Compact Guides, which aim for a user-friendly design accompanied by various “2 for 1” discounts.
+Since its foundation in 1994, Metropolis International has published For Less Compact Guides.
 Metropolis have launched these guides for over 35 locations including London, Amsterdam, Madrid, Thailand and a variety of other countries and cities.
 The maps feature a complete street index accompanied by an underground/metro map on the reverse, now also provided online and as apps.

 Smartsave

-Launched in 2009, Smartsave.com is Metropolis’ self-proclaimed flagship discounts website, specialising in family day trip savings.
+Launched in 2009, Smartsave.com is Metropolis’ self-proclaimed flagship discounts website, specializing in family day trip savings.
 The site also offers price reductions on restaurants, hotels, theatres, experiences and general shopping with 20% being the standard discount.